Sooner Politics.org

 0 Comments

-Join John and KTOK/iHeartRadio star Gwin Faulconer-Lippert for the inspiring saga of the white missionary whose decades-long service to the Cherokees only death could stop.
-These are the 87th and 88th episodes of our original OKLAHOMA GOLD! radio program and podcast.
+Ride with John and KTOK/iHeartRadio star Gwin Faulconer-Lippert on Coronado’s epic trail across modern day Oklahoma and the Southwest.
+This is the 103rd episode of our original OKLAHOMA GOLD! radio program!
 Thank you Atwoods Stores for making it possible!
 Go HERE to listen to them all!
 Future episodes explore more great heroes, events, and movements of Oklahoma History.
-Thank you Atwoods Stores for making it possible!

 Atwoods Ranch & Home Logo